iZeaoGamer/Zector/major.md

 - EXP will now go directly to your inventory upon player kill.
 - XP Bottles will now pop XP directly to your inventory.
 - Fixed a major bug, where opening crates and then instantly going offline would crash the server.
+- Recoded PlayerVaults permissions completely.
+- Recoded permission grouping.
+- We’ve added a new permission node called: playervaults.vault.unlimited.
+This permission node will give you access to all playervaults without requiring op or any other extra permission nodes.
+You can also add negative before that permission node to disable operators having access to all playervaults, and then adding playervaults.vault.<max_vault>
+- You no longer require to add any extra permissions.
+Example: Giving players access to 3 playervaults, by adding playervaults.vault.2, and playervaults.vault.3.
+You can now add for example: playervaults.vault.12 to give the user or group access to PV’s 1-12.
+This will make it so you no longer have to add any extra permissions to the specific player or group.
+- Fixed permissioning group from only giving the player access to Pv 1-2, since before, it was looking for the lowest ranking permission.
+Now, we’ve removed those type of groups, and just implemented it into numbers.
+5 for access to PV 1-5, etc.